Qhawekazi Mazaleni: Life and career

-Mazaleni was born and raised in a suburb of East London in the Eastern Cape, South Africa.
-She attended Beaconhurst High School and later completed a degree in speech, Language and Hearing Therapy at Stellenbosch University.
-She is pursuing postgraduate studies of Master of Arts in Speech-Language Pathology from the University of Pretoria.
+Mazaleni was born and raised in Gonubie, a suburb of East London in the Eastern Cape, South Africa.
+She attended Beaconhurst High School in East London before completing a Bachelor of Speech-Language and Hearing Therapy at Stellenbosch University in 2023.
+She subsequently enrolled at the University of Pretoria, where she is pursuing a Master of Arts in Speech-Language Pathology, with her research focused on the knowledge needs of South African caregivers following a diagnosis of autism spectrum disorder.